AaltoSciComp/scicomp-docs/rse/request.rst

-* You can send an email to rse-group at aalto.fi or use our `request form <https://selfservice.esupport.aalto.fi/ssc/app#/order/2026/>`__ .
+* You can send an email to rse-group at aalto.fi or use our `request form <https://selfservice.esupport.aalto.fi/ssc/app#/order/2026/>`__ ("Research Software Engineer requst").
 The email can be free-form, the request form guides you to answer some useful questions.
 * You can come to our :doc:`daily garage </help/garage>` and have a chat with us.